-This No Bake Strawberry Cheesecake is fluffy, full of strawberry flavour and lighter.
-Easy to make with fresh or frozen strawberries and Nutella crust, this is the perfect cake for any celebration.
+This Healthy No Bake Strawberry Cheesecake is fluffy, light and full of strawberry flavour.
+Easy to make with fresh or frozen strawberries and Nutella crust, it’s perfect for any celebration.

 Table of contents